UnitedCTF/UnitedCTF2024/challenges/steg/weight-of-secrets/solution/README.md

 # Solution

-The script `main.py` that creates the model is also validating that the model contains the correct flag after creation.
-You can simply read the `main.py` file to understand how the flag is hidden in the model if you simply want the code.
+The script `main.py` that creates the model also validates that the model contains the correct flag after creation.
+You can read the `main.py` file to understand how the flag is hidden in the model if you simply want the code.

 ## Write-up

 Let's start by looking at the title and the description of the challenge.
 The title is "Weight of Secrets" and the description mentions that the flag is hidden in the model.

-We have multiple reference to the "Weight" of the model, which is a term used in machine learning to refer to the parameters of the model.
+We have multiple references to the "Weight" of the model, which is a term used in machine learning to refer to the parameters of the model.

-The "Cartesian Glide" is also mentioned, which is a reference to an other challenge of the CTF.
+The "Cartesian Glide" is also mentioned, which is a reference to another challenge of the CTF.

 The tags for that challenge are Steg and AI/ML, which confirms that the flag is hidden in the model.

 The file provided is a `.pth` file.
-A google search of that extension will tell you that it is a PyTorch model file.
+A Google search of that extension will tell you that it is a PyTorch model file.
 PyTorch is a popular library for machine learning.

 And finally, the flag format is given and it tells us that the flag is 24 characters long without the `flag-` prefix, we are looking for 29 characters in total then.

-**Note:** Pytorch can run on CPU, no GPU are needed for that challenge.
+**Note:** Pytorch can run on CPU, no GPU is needed for that challenge.

 If we write a simple script to read the model and print it to see what we have: